Areas of focus since taking office have included:

 Education: AG Wilson has a B.S. in political science from Francis Marion University, and he received a J.D. from the University of South Carolina School of Law.

-Personal: AG Wilson and his wife, Jennifer, have two young children, Michael and Anna Grace.
+Personal: AG Wilson and his wife, Jennifer, have two children, Michael and Anna Grace.